The Importance of DSPs

 Adding Value Through Direct Care Work – This blog, written by DSP Aleathea Simmons, a woman with a disability, provides insight on the job duties of a DSP.
 Ms. Simmons reflects on her experiences to illustrate the importance of direct care work in enabling people with disabilities to live and work in their communities and the potential policy solutions that could expand and improve the profession.

-Direct Support Professional Careers for People with Disabilities – In this LEAD Center webinar, RCM of Washington Chief Executive Officer Amy Brooks and Chief Innovation Officer Susan Brooks share how RCM’s DSP Academy creates opportunities for people with disabilities to work as DSPs using customized employment and reasonable accommodations.
-This webinar features testimonials of DSPs with disabilities and why they find DSP work rewarding.
+DSP Careers for People with Disabilities – In this LEAD Center webinar, RCM of Washington Chief Executive Officer Amy Brooks and Chief Innovation Officer Susan Brooks share how RCM’s DSP Academy creates opportunities for disabled people to work as DSPs using customized employment and reasonable accommodations.
+This webinar features testimonials of DSPs with disabilities and why they find DSP work rewarding

 Training and Career Pathways for DSPs